 interferometric types;

-optical data (planned);
+optical data;

 spacecraft-to-spacecraft Doppler and range;

 ancillary information needed to calculate the measurement residuals; such as meteorological data (weather), media delays/correction, and clock bias/drift measurements.

 The metadata section in the TDM contains keywords that qualify the data section keywords and provide supplementary information that is necessary to interpret the data.
 For any given TDM data type, the metadata keywords fall into three categories: required metadata, situation-specific required metadata, and completely optional metadata.
 There are relatively few metadata keywords that are required for every TDM; as in general, there are only a small number of the metadata keywords that are meaningful across every data type.
 One of the most important metadata keywords, required in all TDMs, are the keywords that represent the participants (spacecraft, antennas, etc.) involved in a tracking data session.
 The details for the full range of data types that may be exchanged via the TDM can be found in reference [8].